Mellon Mays Undergraduate Fellowship

 I am not sure that I want to go on to a PhD and into the professoriate.
 Should I apply for the Mellon Mays Undergraduate Fellowship program?

 It can very difficult for a sophomore student to be sure that the PhD and professoriate is the right career choice.
 You are still in the early stages of your college years, and students pursuing a four-year liberal arts education would not typically be expected to be sure of any career path at this time.
 As a result, in order to apply for the MMUF program you are not required to be 100% sure that this is the right path for you.
-Instead, we are looking for talented, hard-working students who at this point in their college career are seriously and in good faith considering the the PhD and professoriate, probably alongside one or two other career options.
+Instead, we are looking for talented, hard-working students who at this point in their college career are seriously and in good faith considering the the PhD and professoriate, perhaps alongside one or two other career options.

 How big is the program?